Home

 Is life consciousness?
 Is it the physical processes of body and brain?
 Is it the "me" we think of as ourselves?

-But commonly, witches believe that there is more to existence than the physical plane we now inhabit.
+But commonly, Witches understand — and often experience personally — that there is MUCH more to existence than the physical plane we now inhabit.
 And that when we die, we are opened up to expanded levels of existence.

 Do Witches Reincarnate?